Formal Modeling and Verification of the Algorand Consensus Protocol in CADP: Probabilistic Process Algebra Model of BBA

 \begin{itemize}

-\item Process $\mathit{Node}_{i}$ represents an individual stake unit (token) acting as an independent participant in consensus.
-Each $\mathit{Node}_{i}$ executes local actions such as receiving block proposals, computing its initial bit, verifying committee membership, propagating its vote, and participating in the binary agreement steps.
+\item Process $\mathit{Node}_{i}$ represents an individual stake unit (token) acting as an independent participant in consensus. $\mathit{Node}_{i}$ executes local actions such as receiving block proposals, computing its initial bit, verifying committee membership, propagating its vote, and participating in the binary agreement steps until either ending condition is met.